 Common side effects following immunisation are usually mild and temporary.
 Side effects after HPV vaccination are usually mild and get better on their own.

 - pain, redness and swelling at the injection site

 - low-grade temperature (fever)

 - mild headache

 - mild nausea.

-If you experience fever after immunisation, treatment options that can reduce its effectsinclude:
+If you experience fever after your HPV immunisation, try to:

 Concerns about side effects of immunisation

-If a side effect following immunisation is unexpected, persistent or severe, or if you are worried aboutsomeone’s condition after a vaccination, see your doctor or immunisation nurse as soon as possibleor go directly to a hospital.
+If a side effect following immunisation is unexpected, persistent or severe, or if you are worried, see your doctor or immunisation nurse as soon as possible or go directly to a hospital.

-It is important to seek medical advice for anyone who is unwell after vaccination, as this may be due toother illness rather than because of the vaccination.
+It is important to seek medical advice for anyone who is unwell, as this may be due to other illness rather than because of the immunisation.